-3. Students Cannot Wear:
+b.
+Students may wear:

-- a.
-Violent language or violent images - b.
-Hate speech, profanity, pornography - c.
-Images or language depicting drugs or alcohol or any illegal item - d.
-Images or language that create a hostile or intimidating learning environment - e.
-Visible underwear if straps or waistbands are visible, but they are worn under clothing, this does not violate the policy - f.
-Bathing suits (unless PE requires swimming) - g.
-Non-prescriptive sunglasses
+- i.
+Religious headwear; - ii.
+Fitted pants: including leggings; yoga pants; and skinny jeans; - iii.
+Pajamas; - iv.
+Ripped jeans, as long as underwear is not intentionally exposed; - v.
+Athletic attire; - vi.
+Tank tops, including spaghetti straps; - vii.
+Shirts that bare shoulders; - viii.
+Garments with hoods as long as the hood is not covering the head; - ix.
+Headwear that does not cover the ears or eyes; - x.
+Prescriptive sunglasses, with permission from administration; - xi.
+Hair in a manner of their choosing, including but not limited to: hair texture and hair styles such as braids, locks, and twists. - c.
+Students cannot wear: - i.
+Violent language or violent images; - ii.
+Hate speech, profanity, pornography; - iii.
+Images or language depicting drugs or alcohol or any illegal item; - iv.
+Images or language that create a hostile or intimidating learning environment: - v.
+Visible underwear if straps or waistbands are visible, but they are worn under clothing, this does not violate the policy; - vi.
+Bathing suits (unless PE requires swimming); - vii.
+Non-prescriptive sunglasses.